Strawberry Cobbler

 Strawberry Cobbler is a classic Southern dessert that is super easy to make from scratch and comes together in under 10 minutes of active working time using a few simple ingredients.
 This perfect dessert is a great way to end a meal.

-It is comforting and refreshing, with a slightly tart flavor of the strawberries balancing the sweetness of the batter.
-The golden crispy crust and the gooey sweet fruit inside, what’s not to love!
+It is comforting and refreshing, with the strawberries’ slightly tart flavor balancing the batter’s sweetness.
+The golden crispy crust and the gooey sweet fruit inside—what’s not to love?

-My easy homemade strawberry cobbler recipe can be made using fresh strawberries or frozen strawberries, however, I love to make this great dessert in summers when it’s strawberry season and the best strawberries are available in the market.
+My easy homemade strawberry cobbler recipe can be made using fresh or frozen strawberries.
+However, I would love to make this great dessert in summer when it’s strawberry season, and the best strawberries are available.

 Ingredients